Generalization Analysis of Message Passing Neural Networks on Large Random Graphs: Introduction

 \section{Introduction}

 A graph is an abstract structure that represents a set of objects along with the connections that exist between those objects.
-In many important fields, such as chemistry, social networks, or drug design, data can be described by graphs.
+In many important fields, such as chemistry, biology, social networks, or computer graphics, data can be described by graphs.
 This has led to a tremendous interest in the development of machine learning models for graph-structured data in recent years.
-A ubiquitous tool for processing such data are graph convolutional neural networks (GCNNs), which extend standard convolutional neural networks (CNNs) to graph-structured data.
+A ubiquitous tool for processing such data are graph convolutional neural networks (GCNNs), which extend standard Euclidean convolutional neural networks (CNNs) to graph-structured data.

 Most GCNNs used in practice can be described using the general architecture of \emph{Message Passing Neural Networks (MPNNs)}.
 MPNNs generalize the convolution operator to graph domains by a neighborhood aggregation or message passing scheme.
-By $\mathbf{f}_i^{t-1}$ denoting the feature of node $i$ in layer $t-1$ and $\mathbf{e}_{j,i}$ denoting edge features from node $j$ to $i$, one layer in a message passing graph neural networks is given by
+By $\mathbf{f}_i^{(t-1)}$ denoting the feature of node $i$ in layer $t-1$ and $\mathbf{e}_{j,i}$ denoting edge features from node $j$ to $i$, one layer in a message passing graph neural network is given by

-where $\mathbf{AGG}$ denotes a differentiable, permutation invariant function, e.g., sum, mean, or max, and $\Psi^{(t)}$ and $\Phi^{(t)}$ denote differentiable functions such as MLPs (Multi-Layer Perceptrons) \cite{Fey/Lenssen/2019}.
+where $\mathcal{N}(i)$ is the set of nodes connected to node $i$, $\mathbf{AGG}$ denotes a differentiable and permutation invariant function, e.g., sum, mean, or max, and $\Psi^{(t)}$ and $\Phi^{(t)}$ denote differentiable functions such as MLPs (Multi-Layer Perceptrons) \cite{Fey/Lenssen/2019}.

 MPNNs have shown state-of-the-art performance in many graph machine learning tasks such as node or graph classification.
 As such, MPNNs had a tremendous impact to the applied sciences, with promising achievements such as discovering a new class of antibiotics \cite{STOKES2020688}, and has impacted the industry with applications in social media, recommendation systems, and 3D reconstruction, among others (see, e.g., \cite{10.1145/3219819.3219890, 10.1145/3219819.3219869,wang2018pixel2mesh, monti2019fake, 10.1145/3308558.3313488}).
-The practical success of MPNNs led to a significant boost in research to understand the theoretical properties of MPNNs.
-One theoretical motivation is through variational inference in probabilistic graphical models, e.g., \cite{10.5555/3045390.3045675}.
-Another important direction is the algorithmic alignment of MPNNs with combinatorial algorithms.
-For instance, it was shown that there exists a close connection between the Weisfeiler Leman graph isomorphism test and MPNNs \cite{xu2018how, Morris_Ritzert_Fey_Hamilton_Lenssen_Rattan_Grohe_2019}.
+The practical success of MPNNs led to a significant boost in research aimed at understanding the theoretical properties of MPNNs.
+See, e.g., the variational inference point of view of MPNNs \cite{10.5555/3045390.3045675}, and algorithmic alignment of MPNNs with combinatorial algorithms \cite{xu2018how, Morris_Ritzert_Fey_Hamilton_Lenssen_Rattan_Grohe_2019}.